Community IT has a commitment to promoting diversity, equity, and inclusion throughout the technology sector and in the communities we serve.

 We lead by example.

-Over 65% of whom self-identified as part of at least one traditionally underrepresented or underserved demographic (race/ethnicity/LGBTQ+ /gender/ individuals with disabilities).
+Our employee-owners come from over 12 nations.
+Over 65% of our employee-owners self-identified as part of at least one traditionally underrepresented or underserved demographic (race/ethnicity/LGBTQ+ /gender/ individuals with disabilities).

 Over 50% of management roles are held by someone in the above 65%.

-•Company culture centers around celebrating our traditions, heritages, and different lived experiences.
+Our company culture centers around celebrating our traditions, heritages, and different lived experiences.
 We use and develop our individual strengths to better serve your organization.

 Community IT has made a commitment towards:

-•Addressing racism and bias at Community IT.
+Addressing racism and bias at Community IT.

-•Ending police violence against Black people.
+Ending police violence against Black people.

-•Working to end racism in American society.
+Working to end racism in American society.

-Visit https://communityit.com/black-lives-matter-progress-report/ to learn more about how we are investing in organizational development and increasing our industry and community involvement to further these goals.
+and increasing our industry and community involvement to further these goals.

-Community IT supports the following organizations in our hometown of Washington DC through sponsorships and volunteering.
+Community IT supports the following organizations in our hometown of Washington, DC through sponsorships and volunteering.

-Community IT was spun off its parent company and launched in offices in downtown Washington DC in 2001, to ensure proximity to the local organizations and nonprofit community we were created to serve.
+Community IT was spun off its parent company and launched in offices in downtown Washington, DC in 2001, to ensure proximity to the local organizations and nonprofit community we were created to serve.
 We have exclusively served nonprofit clients with IT support since our founding, and well-managed IT helps them achieve their missions.
 Our mission is something we feel good about as employee-owners.

 While we have grown to remotely support hundreds of clients doing good nationally, we feel deep ties to our hometown, and our sponsorships and volunteering allow us to give back to our local community.